dataset-ninja/fruits-and-vegetable-detection/ABSTRACT.md

 ## Iteration 3

-During the 3rd Iteration, we got exposure to dataset creation.
+During the 3rd Iteration, authors got exposure to dataset creation.
 Here authors decided to make a platform that depicts the environment at the self-checkout stations.
 To depict the same environment as self-checkout stations, authors put the chrome plate as a background, and for steadiness in all photos, authors set up the phone in one place until they got the entire dataset.

 Here is a little look at the DIY-home setup of the platform: